raphaka/raspi-led-api/README.md

 * Stream Mode: Set hexadecimal color information from a UDP port for better performance in ambilight effects

 # Setting up the light strips
-A tutorial on how to install the light strips on your Raspberry pi con be found here: https://dordnung.de/raspberrypi-ledstrip/
+A tutorial on how to install the light strips on your Raspberry pi can be found here:

+https://dordnung.de/raspberrypi-ledstrip/

 It is available in German and English.